freelawproject/free.law/content/pages/pacer-facts.md

 [It seems so][nara], but to our knowledge nothing has ever been transferred.
 More investigation is likely needed on this topic.

+### Are there PACER/ECF sites where I can poke around, experiment, and try things?

+Yes!
+There are two PACER sites that we know about that have content and do not charge for usage:

+ - [The official PACER training website][train]
+ - [A training website maintained by the Court of International Trade][cit-train]

+The CIT training site also allows you to practice ECF filings if you have an ECF account.

 [c]: {filename}/pages/contact.md
 [api-docs]: {filename}/pdf/PACER-API-Documentation.pdf
 [billion]: {filename}/pacer-billion-documents.md